CamiloLeon2019/aws-bootcamp-cruddur-2023/journal/week1.md

 ![image](https://user-images.githubusercontent.com/49325152/220805859-49f5e077-5d86-4aae-83d5-175a6f1b1249.png)

+### Frontend

-Now, for the frontend side, we need to create new files for the js and css, basically by copying the same format from the Home page and sycnronizing the backend with the frontend by using:
+We need to create new files for the js and css, basically by copying the same format from the Home page and sycnronizing the backend with the frontend by using:

 ```
  const backend_url = `${process.env.REACT_APP_BACKEND_URL}/api/activities/notifications`